tsgates/arch-wiki-markdown/wiki/Getmail.md

 Configuration
 -------------

--   Create a configuration dir and set the right permissions by
+-   Create a configuration directory, and set the right permissions by
     executing: $ mkdir -m 0700 ~/.getmail.
 -   Create a configuration file, the default being:
     ~/.getmail/getmailrc.
 A separate configuration file is needed for